 Use the vaccine finder to find a location near you where the COVID-19 vaccination is available.

+With the pandemic, many people have missed other vaccinations.
+It’s important to get back on track.
 As we age our immune systems begin to weaken, making us more susceptible to contracting diseases and various illnesses.
 Vaccines can help guard against some of the more common diseases.
-Seniors may need to get various vaccines, even if they received the same vaccines as a child, because the effectiveness of vaccines does wear down as we age.

 Talk with your primary care physician to see what vaccines are needed for you or your loved one.
 You may want to get tested to be sure childhood immunizations, like MMR for example, are still active enough to protect you.
 If not, you may need a booster shot.